Lix3nn53/GuardiansOfAdelia/README.md

 ## Features

 Please note that these features are for my personal server.
 It probably will not work in any other setup.
+* Characters
+  * You can create up to 4 different characters with 1 minecraft account.
+  * Create new character or select an existing one to play when you join server.
+* Classes
+  * TODO
+* Attributes
+  * TODO
+* Skills
+  * TODO
 * Quests
   * Icons:
     Quest icons appear on NPCs and disguises themselfs to each player differently.